On the Impact of Sex Hormones on Fat Metabolism with an Eye Towards Transfeminine Hormone Therapy

 If you are into the technical details I would urge you after reading through this to look through my notes as they go into even more gory details.

-Much like my previous post this post is inspired by my personal journey in HRT and my desire to understand how HRT will impact me along with my attempts to optimize it for my desired bodily outcome.
-I have tried to provide an ultra high level summary / abstract, an in-depth writeup of my literature review and finally my raw notes and quotes upon which I based this article on.
+Much like my previous post this post is inspired by my personal journey in gender-affirming hormone therapy (GAHT) and my desire to understand how GAHT will impact me along with my attempts to optimize it for my desired bodily outcome.
+I have tried to provide an ultra high level summary/abstract, an in-depth writeup of my literature review and finally my raw notes and quotes upon which I based this article on.
 As always I welcome feedback.
 I found writing this to be especially challenging both because I struggled to find the right ‘voice’ and technical level in my writeup, and also with translating cis-focused academic literature into trans-inclusive language.
 Please know that while all mistakes are mine, my intentions are never to offend, erase, or exclude.

-Within the context of transfeminine hormone therapy it’s often stated that people will have a more feminine fat distribution, gaining fat around their thighs, buttocks (a gynoid fat distribution).
+Within the context of transfeminine hormone therapy, it’s often stated that people will have a more feminine fat distribution, gaining fat around their thighs and buttocks (a gynoid fat distribution).

 This appears to occur due to both the presence of estrogens as well as the absence of testosterone.
 Some ways in which estrogens cause this to happen are by directly acting on estrogen receptors in fat deposits in these areas and increasing fat cell growth (adipogenesis) and decreasing fat metabolism in the aforementioned areas (lipolysis).

 In addition to directly acting on fat cells, estrogens also act on parts of the brain, specifically the hypothalamus, a center for regulating body fat and body metabolism.
-In the hypothalamus estrogen receptors interact with leptin - a hormone associated with body fat regulation as well as a number of other hormones and elements that modify the hypothalamus.
-In general estrogens effects on the hypothalamus seem to reduce appetite and increase fat metabolism.
+In the hypothalamus, estrogen receptors interact with leptin – a hormone associated with body fat regulation – as well with as a number of other hormones and elements that modify the hypothalamus.
+In general, estrogens effects on the hypothalamus seem to reduce appetite and increase fat metabolism.

-In keeping with this there is some research to indicate that transfeminine populations increase their total body fat % under HRT, however, there is some research that shows there is also an increase in total BMI as well.
+In keeping with this, there is some research to indicate that transfeminine populations increase their total body fat percentage under GAHT, however, there is some research that shows there is also an increase in total BMI as well.

-My review of the literature has made me consider that looking at the genes of trans feminine individuals about to start (or already taking) HRT could possibly help people understand if they are at risk for disproportionate weight gain due to HRT and whether other interventional actions could be taken.
+My review of the literature has made me consider that looking at the genes of transfeminine individuals about to start (or already taking) GAHT could possibly help people understand if they are at risk for disproportionate weight gain due to GAHT and whether other interventional actions could be taken.

 The rest of this post will go into much greater detail on how estrogens impact fat metabolism and deposition.